 If you were on a property and were injured by criminal activity, such as robbery, rape, assault, or battery, you may have a claim arising from negligent security.
 To bring a successful case, a victim must demonstrate that the landowner or possessor failed to exercise reasonable care to discovery of prior criminal activities, or failed to give adequate warnings so that visitors could avoid being injured.
 It is critical to prove that the crime was foreseeable.

 Private and public pool owners may be liable for injuries in certain circumstances, though they will not automatically be held liable for any injury that occurs on site.
 The standard of care owed by the pool owner depends on whether the injured person is an invitee, social guest, or trespasser.

-Columbia Premises Liability Lawyers at Chappell, Smith & Arden Represent Victims Injured on All Types of Property
+Columbia Premises Liability Lawyers at Chappell Smith & Arden, P.A.
+Represent Victims Injured on All Types of Property

 If you have been injured in an accident at a retail store, mall, amusement park, water park, at a friend’s party, or on any other type of property, we can help you recover compensation.
-To learn more, contact the experienced premises liability lawyers in Columbia at Chappell, Smith & Arden today at 803-929-3600 or contact us online to schedule a free consultation.
+To learn more, contact the experienced premises liability lawyers in Columbia at Chappell Smith & Arden, P.A. today at 803-929-3600 or contact us online to schedule a free consultation.